flucoma/flucoma-for-pedagogues/flucoma-for-pedagogues.md

 This lead to an idea to try to train an [autoencoder](https://towardsdatascience.com/auto-encoder-what-is-it-and-what-is-it-used-for-part-1-3e5c6f017726) to create a latent space of a set of wavetables.
 Navigating through the latent space would morph the wavetable shape in a musically and navigable way.
 As you can see in the steps below, this introduces many more concepts that are advanced but build on knowledge gained in previous tutorials.

 1. The "wavetables" used in the example are excerpts 2048 samples long taken from the audio file of trombone tones that is included in the FluCoMa toolkit ("Olencki-TenTromboneLongTones-M.wav").
-2. Because each one of these is a data point with 2048 dimensions [PCA](https://learn.flucoma.org/reference/pca/) is first used to reduce the number of dimensions to around 150 (something like around 95% of the variance can be maintained).
+2. Because each one of these is a data point with 2048 dimensions, [PCA](https://learn.flucoma.org/reference/pca/) is first used to reduce the number of dimensions to around 150 (something like around 95% of the variance can be maintained).
 3. The autoencoder is then trained with this DataSet as the input and output with a latent space of 2 (`hiddenLayers` is something like [80,40,2,40,80]).
 4. Then when making predictions, the `tapIn` and `tapOut` arguments need to be set and used accordingly, as well as the `inverseTransformPoint` method for PCA.